AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/mdva-32133-magento-patch-page-builder-doesn-t-load-media-gallery.md

 ---
-description: The MDVA-32133 patch solves the issue where the Media Gallery is not loaded.
-This patch is available when the Quality Patches Tool (QPT) 1.0.12 is installed.
-Please note that this issue is scheduled to be fixed in Adobe Commerce 2.4.3.
+title: "MDVA-32133 patch: page builder doesn't load media gallery"
 labels: 2.4.0,2.4.0-p1,2.4.1,2.4.1-p1,2.4.2,QPT 1.0.12,Magento Commerce,Magento Commerce Cloud,Quality Patches Tool,load,media gallery,page builder,support tools,Adobe Commerce,cloud infrastructure,on-premises,quality patches for Adobe Commerce,Magento Open Source
-title: 'MDVA-32133 patch: page builder doesn''t load media gallery'
 ---

-# MDVA-32133 patch: page builder doesn't load media gallery

 The MDVA-32133 patch solves the issue where the Media Gallery is not loaded.
 This patch is available when the [Quality Patches Tool (QPT)](https://support.magento.com/hc/en-us/articles/360047139492) 1.0.12 is installed.
 Please note that this issue is scheduled to be fixed in Adobe Commerce 2.4.3.